ariharasudhanr/AWS-Cloud-Project/README.md

 What I Achieved and the Impact:

-Deployed code and hosted static website using a load balancer to distribute traffic across different servers based on URL paths and implemented autoscaling group to automatically scale server vertically when CPU utilization exceeded 80%, achieving a 90% improvement in application performance.
+Deployed code and hosted static website using a load balancer to distribute traffic across different servers based on URL paths and implemented autoscaling group to automatically scale server horizontally when CPU utilization exceeded 80%, achieving a 90% improvement in application performance.
 Resolved high-latency issues by integrating CloudFront, reduced application processing time by 50% through cache and efficiently delivering content to users.